ccxt/ccxt/wiki/Manual.md

 - Check your connection with the exchange through a proxy.
 Read the [Proxy](https://github.com/ccxt/ccxt/wiki/Install#proxy) section for more details.
 - Try accesing the exchange from a different computer or a remote server, to see if this is a local or global issue with the exchange.
 - Check if there were any news from the exchange recently regarding downtime for maintenance.
 Some exchanges go offline for updates regularly (like once a week).
+- Make sure that your system time in sync with the rest of the world's clocks since otherwise you may get invalid nonce errors.

 ## Notes